Blendify/blender-manual/blender_docs/manual/addons/io_fbx.rst

 Apply Modifiers
    When enabled, the mesh will be from the output of the modifiers applied to the mesh.
 HQ Normals
-   Calculate higher quality normals for exporting, use this when the resulting normals will be used for shading.
+   Calculate higher quality normals for exporting, activate this when the resulting normals will be used for shading.

 Animation